JuanGaljoen/JuanGaljoen/README.md

 - 🌱 I’m currently learning **Rust, Svelt**

-- 👯 I’m looking to collaborate with **Highly skilled teams and individuals**
+- 👯 I’m looking to collaborate with **highly skilled teams and individuals**

 - 👨‍💻 All of my projects are available at [https://juanviljoen.com](https://juanviljoen.com)